Welcome to the Robins Class!

 Newsletter

-The Robins have loved lots of exciting learning opportunities throughout this half terms topic of ‘Earth, Wind and Fire’.
+The Robins have loved lots of exciting learning opportunities throughout this half terms topic of ‘Hairy Scary Beast.’

-We have been building our confidence in using technology whist using various different switch toys, the plasma screen and the iPad.
+We have been building our confidence in using technology whilst using various different switch toys, the plasma screen and the iPad.
 We have learnt about cause and effect and how we can repeatedly make something happen by our actions.
-We have loved using the switch to turn on the fan, light, hairdryer and blender.
+We have loved taking turns on EyeGaze and using our eyes to control the screen in lots of fun games.

-We look forward to our new topic of ‘Somewhere over the Rainbow’ after half term.
+We look forward to our new topic of ‘Food Glorious Food’ after the holidays!

 Follow along with this half term’s Signalong video!